US Stamp Yearbook for Collecting and Sharing

 Two of my mother's books above.

-The grandsons will receive their books with the stamps mounted with the hinges coming with the sealed package.
+The grandsons will receive their books with the stamps mounted with the hinges included with the sealed package.
 Okay by me, Mother was able to get some enjoyment with the organizing and mounting.

 Celebrate the Government?

-The Yearbook is all about the U.S. and the history of its people, land and events.
+The Yearbook is all about the United States and the history, people, geography, and the events since its founding.
 It is a celebration like the airshows; a display of what we as a country can do.

 © 2013 Sherry Venegas